LirookIAC/template/README.md

    - `BACKEND_STORAGE_CONTAINER_NAME`: The name of the container within the Azure Storage account used for Terraform state files.

 3. **Terraform backend file**: Ensure that you have a `backend.tfvars` file in `src/terraform` directory.
 Ensure below two values are set.
 This will ensure that backend file is named as per application and environment.
 Example file :
-   -ApplicationName = "LirookIAC"
+   - ApplicationName = "LirookIAC".
-   -EnvironmentName = "dev"
+   - EnvironmentName = "dev".
-   So the resulting backend file will be : `LirookIAC-dev.tfplan`
+   - So the resulting backend file will be : `LirookIAC-dev.tfplan`

 6. **Terraform Configuration**: Ensure that your Terraform configuration files are correctly set up and located in the `src/terraform` directory.
 This setup includes your Terraform files, variable files, and any necessary modules or resources.